Toggle menu

 Protecting the Vulnerable

-• the service has signed a partnership agreement with the National Scams Team (NST) to help in identifying, advising and educating those vulnerable local consumers who are being targeted by scam mail and other mass marketing scams.
-As a result, officers have contacted 50 individual victims following priority referrals from the NST
+• the Service has signed a partnership agreement with the National Scams Team (NST) to help in identifying, advising and educating those vulnerable local consumers who are being targeted by scam mail and other mass marketing scams.
+As a result, officers have contacted over 40 victims following priority referrals from the NST

 • no cold calling zones have been introduced around the Borough to reduce the number of bogus callers and rogue traders operating in particular areas and to help educate and empower residents in dealing effectively with cold callers.
-During the year, 4 new zones were established, bringing the total number within the Borough to over 150
+During the year, another new zone was established, bringing the total number within the Borough to over 150

-• work around scams awareness and fraud prevention has continued.
-As part of this, almost 90 notifications on current and trending scams were sent to the Media Team for public circulation via social media and press releases.
-Articles on scams awareness have also been published in Stockton News and officers have attended two awareness raising events at local community centres
+• work around scams awareness and fraud prevention is ongoing.
+Trading Standards Officers regularly send notifications on current and trending scams to the Council's Media Team for circulation via social media and press releases.
+Articles on scams awareness continue to be published in Stockton-on-Tees News and officers attend regional multi agency meetings to coordinate measures around fraud prevention

 Share this page